Enhancing Learning, Teaching and Assessment in Programme Design

 How do I Produce a Curriculum Map?

 The University has produced sample templates for developing curriculum maps at various levels.
 Curriculum Map template is available here.
 You can complete curriculum mapping at a number of levels (overall programme level, or by each level of programme), but the key principles are to demonstrate how the programme outcomes are delivered through the modules.
 This can be applicable to all programmes, even those with a large range of optional modules, but ensuring the underpinning outcomes across modules from each optional pathway are mapped (this also helps to ensure that students will develop an equivalent overall skillset).
 Curriculum mapping can also include reference to QAA Subject Benchmark Statements and accrediting, professional or statutory body requirements to demonstrate how the programme meets the required outcomes.
 Curriculum mapping is a requirement for all new programmes and for those undergoing a Quality Review, and is strongly recommended as evidence when a Subject Benchmark has been altered.
-If you do not submit a curriculum map, or if it does not fully demonstrate how the programme outcomes are delivered through Teaching, Practice and Assessment, your programme will be referred back to the College/School during initial scrutiny to enhance the map.
+If you do not submit a curriculum map, or if it does not fully demonstrate how the programme outcomes are delivered through Teaching, Practice and Assessment, your programme will be referred back to the Faculty/School during initial scrutiny to enhance the map.

 The general concepts of creating a curriculum map can be summarised as follows: